solemnsky/solemnsky-haxe/README.md

     ./dock/run.sh      # run a shell in the development container

 Inside the development environment, the standard makefile is used to compile targets to the /dist directory.
 (The ``all`` target builds everything.)

-## outline of export media

-As outlined in the 'portability' section, there is a lowest common denominator API for an interactive / graphical system defined in pure/control, through which all of our pure code passes through, enabling the same code to be deployed to any multiple interactive system where I can define a boilerplate interface to run a Control object.
-These systems are currently:

-- Kha (kha-web and kha-native)
-  - Targets HTML5 flash and native, primarily.
-  - Still in development.
-  - I'm currently having issues getting correctly antialiased graphics and vector fonts.
-  - Is the fastest especially on native.
-- Flambe (flambe)
-  - Targets HTML5 and flash, primarily.
-  - Used by nickelodeon; is pretty stable.

 ## directories